-44.22.01-04: Traffic Monitoring Program (Part Consultant Study) Federal Share Local Share Total State Soft Match Total Project Cost \$29,000 \$1,526 \$30,526 \$4,579 \$24,000 available for consul tant procurement Deliverables: Deliverables: Annual UCTC Traffic Monitoring Report and associated datasets Schedule:

-Total project cost includes resources necessary to cover staff time, expenses and consultant procurement (if necessary)
+44.22.01-04: Traffic Monitoring Program (Part (Consultant Study) Federal Share Local Share Total State Soft Match Total Project Cost \$35,000 \$1,842 \$36,842 \$5,526 \$30,000 available for consul 'tant procurement Deliverables: Annual UCTC Traffic Monito oring Report and associated d datasets Schedule: This is an annual activity, May 2022 - February 2023 ides resources necessary to cover st nt procurement (if necessa rv)

-44.23.01-05: Ulster County Road Safety Action Plan and Local Road Safety Analyses - Part Consultant Study
+44.23.01-05: Ulster County Location-Specific Road Safety Analyses

 A significant number of crashes occur on rural/local roads where it is often difficult to isolate high-crash locations.
 Issues such as narrow lanes, absence of shoulders, nonexistent clear zones, or worn or obsolete pavement markings and signage are not uncommon.
 Similarly, resources to address the problems are often limited.
-This project will utilize data-driven approaches to identify persistent roadway safety problems throughout Ulster County by examining crash trends and characteristics in an effort to focus on specific emphasis areas.
+Leveraging baseline data established through the Ulster County Road Safety Plan (2021), this project will utilize data-driven approaches to identify persistent roadway safety problems throughout Ulster County by examining crash trends and characteristics to focus on specific emphasis areas.
 Characteristics such as type of common crashes, contributing circumstances, and facility location will be taken into consideration.
-The result will be a detailed data analysis followed by a transportation safety plan based on the results of the data analysis.
-Additional resources will remain under this task code to allow for staff support to conduct future intersection and corridor safety analysis, audits or follow-up activities.
+The result will be a detailed data analysis followed by a transportation safety plan based on the results of the data analysis, which may include a full road safety audit for the location.

-44.23.01-05: Ulster County Road Safety Action Plan and Analyses - Part Consultant Study Federal Share Local Share Total State Soft Match Total Project Cost \$10,000 \$526 \$10,526 \$1,579 \$2,500 remaining for consul tant payment Deliverables: Data analysis and safety pla n for rural and local roads in Ulster County Schedule: Project commenced October 1, 2019 and ending April 30, 2022; staff support April 2021 - 2022; conducting local safety analyses will be an ongoing effort Project Status Contract executed; project u inderway and scheduled fo or completion April 202 21
+44.23.01-05: Ulster County Road Safety Action Plan and Analyses - Part Consultant Study Federal Share Local Share Total State Soft Match Total Project Cost \$40,000 \$2,105 \$52,105 \$6,316 \$35,000 remaining for consultant payment Deliverables: Data analysis and safety pla Data analysis and safety plan for rural and local roads in Ulster County Schedule: Conducting local safety analyses will be an ongoing effort Project Status Original contract completed l; funds made available for Original contract completed; funds made available for new, follow-up activities;